 - 1. Selection of better-focused topics: the more focused the topics, the greater the chances of producing effective results. - 2.
-Mid to long-term monitoring: EU cooperation projects have been criticised in the past over the difficulty of monitoring project results (vis-à-vis policy change) after the funding of the activities has ended.
+Mid to long-term monitoring: EU cooperation projects have been criticised in the past over the difficulty of capturing and monitoring project results (vis-à-vis policy change) after the funding of the activities has ended.
 In the present programme, regional partners are required to spend some time monitoring the impacts of the exchange of experience on the territories concerned.
-This "monitoring phase" is essential for participating regions to demonstrate the value of cooperation and to make sure that its results (and of the investment of EU money) are recorded more systematically. - 3.
-Policy learning platforms: while many European networks exist on countless topics of regional development, none have the main aim of supporting local and regional governments in being more effective when planning and implementing policies and programmes for regional development and in particular Structural Funds programmes.
-Policy learning platforms seek to address this: they are a tool to allow a faster and better sharing of knowledge to help public authorities to be more effective. - 4.
+This "monitoring phase" is essential for participating regions to demonstrate the value of cooperation and make sure that its results (and of the investment of EU money) are recorded more systematically. - 3.
+Policy Learning Platform: while many European networks exist on countless topics of regional development, none have as main aim to support local and regional governments in being more effective when planning and implementing policies and programmes for regional development and in particular Structural Funds programmes.
+The Policy Learning Platform seeks to address this: it is a tool that allows for a faster and better sharing of knowledge to help public authorities to be more effective. - 4.
 Greater emphasis on improving programmes that are part of the European Union's cohesion policy (i.e. Investment for Growth and Jobs and European Territorial Cooperation programmes). - 5.
 For the first time, private non-profit bodies can benefit from Interreg Europe funding, in addition to public bodies and bodies governed by public law.